finanalyst/rakuast-rakudoc-render/README.md

 will produce the file rakudociem-ipsum.rakudoc.pretty.text

 By setting the environment variable POSTPROCESSING=1 the text output will be naively wrapped.
+This option is still being developed.

 For example, POSTPROCESSING=1 bin/RenderTextify --pretty rakudociem-ipsum

 If the environment variable WIDTH is also set, the text output will be wrapped to the value.

 WIDTH by default is set at 80 chars.
 To set at 70, use: POSTPROCESSING=1 WIDTH=70 bin/RenderTextify rakudociem-ipsum

 # Troubleshooting
-In order to get the RakuDoc render test file (rakudociem-ipsum) to work, a recent version of the Rakudoc compiler is needed: $ raku -v Welcome to Rakudo™ v2024.05-27-g46511d59c.
+In order to get the RakuDoc render test file (rakudociem-ipsum) to work, a recent version of the Rakudoc compiler is needed: $ raku -v Welcome to Rakudo™ v2024.05-32-g5b44a64b2.
 Implementing the Raku® Programming Language v6.d.
 Built on MoarVM version 2024.05-5-gf48abb710.

 If the cannonical command above fails, perhaps with a message such as ===SORRY!=== This element has not been resolved.
 Type: RakuAST::Type::Simple

-but there is a local version of `RakuDoc::To::Generic` available, then try RAKUDO_RAKUAST=1 raku -I. -MRakuDoc::Render --rakudoc=Generic rakudociem-ipsum.rakudoc
+but there is a local version of `RakuDoc::To::Generic` available, then try RAKUDO_RAKUAST=1 raku -I. -MRakuDoc::Render --rakudoc=Generic rakudociem-ipsum.rakudoc > store-output

 If the command above generates an error, such as ===SORRY!=== Error while compiling ...FCE553 (OO::Monitors) Variable '$cond' is not declared.
 Perhaps you forgot a 'sub' if this was intended to be part of a signature? at ...FCE553 (OO::Monitors):101 ------> macro wait-condition(⏏$cond) is export {

-Then try running the same command but without 'RAKUDO_RAKUAST=1'
+Then try running the same command but without 'RAKUDO_RAKUAST=1'.
+Expect errors because the current production version of Rakudo does not allow for extensive Unicode entities.

+Then run the command again but with 'RAKUDO_RAKUAST=1'.